 If you are planning on staying in Waikiki with kids, you’ll want to take a look at these awesome kid-friendly Waikiki resorts and hotels.

-The Hilton Waikiki Beach is a great jumping off point for exploring Waikiki with kids.
+The Hilton Waikiki Beach is a great jumping-off point for exploring Waikiki with kids.
 They have a cool rooftop pool with pool toys that is sure to be a hit with your family.
 And it’s just a block from Waikiki Beach.
+Check out the latest prices and more details.